Batman: Death of Innocents: the Horror of Landmines: Description and summary

 Although the comic book does not mention the publisher's stance regarding the morality of any war, Batman: Death of Innocents tackles how Bruce Wayne – as Batman – goes to Kravia, a fictitious country that experienced a civil war.
 Batman learned that one of his Wayne Enterprises (also known as WayneCorp, a company owned by Bruce Wayne) staff – named Ted Orbley – was killed by a landmine that was placed on the road by anti-Kravian government rebels.
 Before the tragic event, Ted Orbley brought with him to Kravia his daughter (Sarah Orbley) and a friend of his daughter (Mariska).
 Ted Orbley was working on an irrigation project for Wayne Enterprises.
 Ted Orbley was not the only one who died in the explosion, but Mariska was also killed by the blast.
 Sarah was left alone in Kravia in the hands of rebels.
 Ted Orbley's wife meets with Bruce Wayne and asks that Sarah Orbley be rescued by Wayne Enterprises.
-Batman searches for Sarah and finds her, but while he and Sarah are waiting for an air transport that will pick them up and take them out of Kravia, Sarah picks up a toy on the ground that is similar to a yo-yo.
-However, the toy is not a yo-yo.
+Batman searches for Sarah and finds her, but while he and Sarah are waiting for an air transport that will pick them up and take them out of Kravia, Sarah picks up a toy on the ground that is similar to a yo-yo, but the toy is not a yo-yo.
 The plaything is actually a landmine, designed to look like a toy.
 Sarah dies from the explosion.